Mousiotitsa: World War II Massacres

 On July 25, 1943 members of the 98.
 Regiment of the 1st Mountain Division entered the village and executed 136 civilians after the village was picked for a punitive attack by Feldpolizeiinspektor Paul Härtel.
 The attack and resulting massacre was seen as retaliation by the Nazi German troops against alleged resistance activity in the village.
 A second assault was carried out by the same German unit on August 27, 1943.
 This was in reprisal for a deadly attack on a German officer in the nearby area of Zita, and resulted in 17 more locals being murdered, raising the total number of victims to 153.

+21st century

+Kostas Oikonomou (2002) described Ano and Kato Mousiotitsa as Arvanite speaking villages.
+In the early 21st century, Arvanitika could be heard from time to time in Mousiotitsa.
+Elderly people were bilingual in the community language and Greek, whereas younger residents under 40 might have understood the community language but did not use it.